D-OLA/Data-Analysis/loan resolution analysis/readme.txt

 *Checked for Nan

 Analysis
-*Create column for Loan to Income ratio for range of consideration criteria *Create new column representing approved as 2 and dissapproved as 0.5 *Groupby reasons [approval]..... stat analysis ---- best reasons for loans
+*Check if value distribution is normal/gaussian *Practice hypothesis testing:: Z test for ZP, Null(P in CI) or ALT *Create column for Loan to Income ratio for range of consideration criteria *Create new column representing approved as 2 and dissapproved as 0.5 *Groupby reasons [approval]..... stat analysis ---- best reasons for loans